-Any complaint involving a faculty member will be brought to the attention of the DOF-Dean of the Faculty/Vice President for Academic Affairs by the ADEWD; any complaint involving an academic advisor in the external degree programs or an instructor in Special Programs will be brought to the attention of the DSP by the ADEWD.
-At that time, the DOFDean of the Faculty/Vice President for Academic Affairs or DSP will confer with the Chair of CAFR to ascertain whether the complaint has to do with academic freedom and therefore should be handled by CAFR or whether the complaint has to do with harassment or discrimination, in which case the College will follow the process outlined in Part Six, Article VII of this Handbook.
-In making this determination, the ADEWD, the DOF-Dean of the Faculty/Vice President for Academic Affairs or DSP, and the Chair of CAFR will consider the signed complaint and the signed response to the complaint.
-If there is a disagreement between the DOFDean of the Faculty/Vice President for Academic Affairs or DSP and the Chair of CAFR, the VPAA-President will decide on the process to be followed.
+Any complaint involving a faculty member will be brought to the attention of the Dean of the Faculty/Vice President for Academic Affairs by the ADEWD; any complaint involving an academic advisor in the external degree programs or an instructor in Special Programs will be brought to the attention of the DSP by the ADEWD.
+At that time, the Dean of the Faculty/Vice President for Academic Affairs or DSP will confer with the Chair of CAFR to ascertain whether the complaint has to do with academic freedom and therefore should be handled by CAFR or whether the complaint has to do with harassment or discrimination, in which case the College will follow the process outlined in Part Six, Article VII of this Handbook.
+In making this determination, the ADEWD, the Dean of the Faculty/Vice President for Academic Affairs or DSP, and the Chair of CAFR will consider the signed complaint and the signed response to the complaint.
+If there is a disagreement between the Dean of the Faculty/Vice President for Academic Affairs or DSP and the Chair of CAFR, the President will decide on the process to be followed.

-DC.
-Informal Complaint Resolution
+C. Informal Complaint Resolution

-If, after the initial interview, All concerns or complaints directed to the ADEWD preliminarilydetermines whether the alleged incident(s) constitute(s) a violation of the College's policies, the ADEWD will process the complaintwill be processed initially using the informal (inquiry) complaint procedure.
+If, after the initial interview, the ADEWD preliminarily determines whether the alleged incident(s) constitute(s) a violation of the College's policies, the ADEWD will process the complaint initially using the informal (inquiry) complaint procedure.
 During this stage, the ADEWD will meet separately with the complainant, the respondent, and any witnesses who may have relevant information.